Anaghadevz/Task_Management/README.md

 # Task_Management
-I have created Task_Management Application using Mongodb, Springboot and ReactJS Task_Management folder is the ReactJs of this project
+I have created Task_Management Application using MongoDB, Springboot and ReactJS Task_Manage folder contains all the files which is created using ReactJs manager folder contains all the files which is created using Springboot and MongoDB